Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 The following environment variables are used to setup the optional login and document level access control:

 * `AZURE_USE_AUTHENTICATION`: Enables Azure AD based optional login and document level access control.
 Set to true before running `azd up`.
+* `AZURE_ENFORCE_ACCESS_CONTROL`: Makes Azure AD based login and document level access control required instead of optional.
+There is no way to use the app without an authenticated account.
+Set to true before running `azd up`
 * `AZURE_SERVER_APP_ID`: (Required) Application ID of the Azure AD app for the API server.
 * `AZURE_SERVER_APP_SECRET`: [Client secret](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) used by the API server to authenticate using the Azure AD API server app.
 * `AZURE_CLIENT_APP_ID`: Application ID of the Azure AD app for the client UI.